cloudmesh-community/hid-sp18-523/paper/paper.md

 extends the capability of customizing visualization and build reporting template that may be used for building custom app.
-Domo business cloud platform offers high availability, performance and scalability for the applications that deployed on Domo instance.
+Domo business cloud platform offers high availability, performance and scalability for the applications that are deployed on Domo instance.

 Author would like to thank Dr Gregor Von Laszewski for his suggestions and guidance on the content that is presented in paper.